 - the correct presentation line for Command Papers

-- text that is ideally 12pt, but at least 10pt
+- text that is ideally 12pt in size, but at least 10pt

-They have a title verso page (page 2) including:
+A title verso page (page 2) which includes:

 The Journal Office may refuse to accept documents for laying which do not meet these requirements.
 The Journal Office has produced detailed guidance on the procedures for laying parliamentary papers.